-XLOOKUP function in Excel - powerful successor of VLOOKUP
+XLOOKUP function in Excel with formula examples

 The tutorial introduces XLOOKUP - the new function for vertical and horizontal lookup in Excel.
 Left lookup, last match, Vlookup with multiple criteria and a lot more things that used to require a rocket science degree to accomplish have now become as easy as ABC.